 Truck driver arrested after appearing to drive through protesters on Minneapolis interstate

-Footage shows a tanker truck approaching the throng of protesters at a high speed, as protesters frantically try to avoid being hit.
+Footage shows a tanker truck approaching the throng of people at a high speed, as protesters frantically try to avoid being hit.
 The truck slowly stops and is then surrounded by protesters who pull open both the driver and passenger doors.
 The State Police said there was no immediate word of injuries.
+CBS Minnesota said some 5,000 protesters were on the interstate at the time.

 The crowd was part of a protest group marching against the death of George Floyd, and demonstrators had taken position to take a knee on the bridge, CBS Minnesota reports.
 It had been a relatively peaceful protest up until that point.